Lord Lawson applies for French residency

 But he stressed he was not applying for French citizenship, in an interview with a French magazine.

+Ms Wollaston, who initially campaigned to leave the EU before switching sides to vote Remain, tweeted:

-Spokesman Paul Butters said the thought of Lord Lawson applying for a French residency card "takes the biscuit".
+Anti-Brexit campaign Best for Britain. said the thought of Lord Lawson applying for a French residency card "takes the biscuit".

+"It seemed to Lawson that no cost was not worth paying to leave," its spokesman Paul Butters said.

 "The former chancellor looks like a hypocrite."

-Lord Lawson, who lives in a country house in Gers, south-west France, has been contacted for a response.
+Lord Lawson, who lives in a country house in Gers, south-west France, told BBC News: "It is well known that I live in France and have done so for many years and have referred to this in the House of Lords and elsewhere.

+"It was the French authorities who told me that I should apply for a carte de sejour.
+Nothing else has changed."

-In his interview with Connexions, an English-language French magazine for expats, he said he believes the issue of Britons living in other EU countries will be sorted out in Brexit talks but that trade was a "problem", along with the Irish border issue.
+In his interview with Connexion, an English-language French magazine for expats, Lord Lawson said he believes the issue of Britons living in other EU countries will be sorted out in Brexit talks but that trade was a "problem", along with the Irish border issue.

 "I think the issue could be no trade deal.
 There will be agreement on expats and security," he said.